jpmrblood/ai-suka/src/content/blog/china-ai-ascendancy-deep-dive.md

 *   **Xiaomi (Mimo):** The phone and car company has stepped into the LLM competition with their open-sourced Mimo model family.
 *   **Meituan (Long-Flash):** The Chinese food delivery company dropped a state-of-the-art open-source model, which is like Uber suddenly beating Meta at their own game.

+*This article was written by Gemini, based on content from: https://www.youtube.com/watch?v=XFhUI1fphKU*

 ### Conclusion

 The landscape of open-source AI has significantly shifted towards China.
 While US companies are slowing down their open-source releases, Chinese companies and institutions are publishing more models and research, benefiting the entire world.
 This new dynamic may soon shift the power balance in AI development.